ESGF/esgf-ansible/README.md

 The simple requirements for the control machine is to have Ansible installed in some way.
 This can be done via a system package manager, or simply via pip, the Python package manager into a Python environment.
 The later is the recommended way as this repository was developed and tested with the latest Ansible at the time, `2.7`.
 It has been found that Ansible `2.4` is not supported. __Using anything other than `ansible==2.7` will result in untested behavior.__

-The simple requirement for the managed machine is that it can be accessed via SSH from the control machine and that the managed machine has a `python>=2.6` interpreter.
+The simple requirement for the managed machine is that it can be accessed via SSH from the control machine and that the managed machine has a Python interpreter.
+Ansible works reliably with Python 2 on the managed machine.
+Ansible is working towards supporting Python 3 on managed machines, see [their info](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html), but is aware of incompatabilities.
+Since the system Python on CentOS/Redhat 6 and 7 is 2.6 and 2.7 respectively this is not an issue.
 Also, there must be some way to have escalated privileges on the managed machine to deploy the configuration.
+This is described more below.

 For all the details and features of Ansible see:
 - [Ansible Docs](https://docs.ansible.com/)